wikimedia/operations-puppet/modules/stdlib/README.markdown

 #### `size`

-Returns the number of elements in a string, an array or a hash. *Type*: rvalue.
+Returns the number of elements in a string, an array or a hash.
+May get confused around Puppet 4 type values and as such is to be deprecated in the next release and replaced with the new stdlib length function. *Type*: rvalue.

 #### `sort`

 Sorts strings and arrays lexically. *Type*: rvalue.

+*Please note:* This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

 #### `squeeze`